Sm1le291/tickerObserver/README.md

 dotnet ef database update

-Set as copy always for file tickerObserver.db in ~/TickerObserver/TickerObserver.DataAccess, file don't must be empty e.g. 0 bytes, correct file ~20kb
+Set as copy always for file tickerObserver.db in ~/TickerObserver/TickerObserver.DataAccess, file does't must be empty e.g. 0 bytes, correct file ~20kb

 If something goes wrong with db and you show exception related to db,